bmi203-2023/minimal-viable-package/README.md

 $ mkdir test
 $ touch test_greeting.py # name the modules/submodule you're evaluating
 ```
 In the next section, we'll review our unit test suggestions.
-Assuming you made and populated the data folder, at this point your working directory should look like this:
+At this point your working directory should look like this:

 ```bash
 Minimal-Example # Working Directory